ToothlessRider/ESE_Notes/Software_Design_ESE.md

 Q1. b. **Why it is said to "Keep level of Abstraction as high as possible"? <br>How does it help in software design**

 Ans.
+#### High level of Abstraction
+- A high level of abstraction ensures that your designs allow you to hide or defer consideration of details, thus reducing complexity
+- A good abstraction is said to provide **information hiding**
+- Abstractions allow you to **understand the essence** of a subsystem without having to know unnecessary details
+- It also alllows us to **grasp the essential content**
+- Defer the less important **grunt-level items until later**
+- It also allows us to **deal with complexity**

 <hr>